dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

     "second_key": "value_of_second_key"
     };

+*  an object might have another object as a property which in turn could have a property that’s an array of even more objects

 **Methods**:

 * When the data stored on an object is a function we call that a *method*.